mk-fg/lafs-backup-tool/README.md

 	Note that such "already uploaded" state caching assumes that files stay healthy (i.e. available) in the grid.
-Appropriate check/repair tools should be used to assure that.
+Appropriate check/repair tools should be used to ensure that that's the case.

-Phases can be run individually - queue-file can be generated with `--queue-only` and then just read with `--reuse-queue [path]` (or corresponding configuration file options).
+Phases can be run individually - queue-file can be generated with `--queue-only [path]` and then just read with `--reuse-queue [path]` (or corresponding configuration file options).

-Interrupted (due to any reason) second phase of backup process (actual upload to the grid) can be resumed with `--reuse-queue`.
+Interrupted (due to any reason) second phase of backup process (actual upload to the grid) can be resumed by just restarting the operation.
+`--reuse-queue` option may be used to speed things up a little (i.e. skip building it again from the same files).

 ##### Path filter